tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 Building a crawler is an iterative process - testing your requests and extraction methods using an interactive shell allows you to prototype a crawler much more quickly.
 For instance, I like testing my crawler's accuracy using a `jupyter notebook`.

 ### Web Scraping (Abstractly)
 Let's conceptualize web scraping as a series of steps.
-Implementation of these steps is important, but listing abstract steps helps us understand what we need to do.
+Implementation of these steps is important, but abstract steps helps us ignore details and focus on the main ideas.

 1. Figure out which URLs (web addresses) to visit
 - You could decide by following a pattern of urls (i.e xyz.com/page=1; xyz.com/page=2, etc)